Monumental Sports Network: History

 In 2010, Comcast SportsNet Mid-Atlantic split its website into two regional websites, and rebranded them as "Comcast SportsNet Baltimore" and "Comcast SportsNet Washington".
-While the websites were rebranded, the network still maintains a singular feed that is transmitted throughout its entire coverage area.
-5 years later, CSN Mid-Atlantic consolidated the two regional websites back together again as CSNMidAtlantic.com.
+While the websites were rebranded, the network continued to maintain a singular feed that was transmitted throughout its entire coverage area.
+Five years later, CSN Mid-Atlantic consolidated the two regional websites back together again as CSNMidAtlantic.com.

-In September 2012, Comcast SportsNet Mid-Atlantic and its sister Comcast SportsNet outlets ceased carrying Fox Sports Networks-supplied programming, after failing to reach an agreement to continue carrying FSN's nationally distributed programs.
+In September 2012, Comcast SportsNet Mid-Atlantic and its sister Comcast SportsNet outlets ceased carrying Fox Sports Networks–supplied programming, after failing to reach an agreement to continue carrying FSN's nationally distributed programs.

 In October 2016, CSN Mid-Atlantic announced that it would extend its broadcast rights to the Washington Capitals and Washington Wizards through a long-term deal with the teams' owner, Ted Leonsis.
 As a result, Monumental Sports & Entertainment took an equity stake in the network, while NBCUniversal took an equity stake in the Monumental Sports Network—an over-the-top subscription service focusing on other teams owned by the company.

 Comcast rebranded the network as NBC Sports Washington on October 2, 2017, as part of a larger rebranding of the Comcast SportsNet networks under the NBC Sports brand.

 On August 23, 2022, Monumental announced it would acquire full control of the network from Comcast for an undisclosed price.
-While Monumental plans to rebrand the network in time for the 2023–24 NBA and NHL seasons, NBCUniversal will provide transitional corporate, technical, and distribution support for up to eighteen months after the sale completion.
-The Sports Business Journal reported that the sale is a "one-off" transaction for Comcast, which has no interest in selling its other regional sports networks.
-The sale was completed on September 20, 2022 and the network will be rebranded sometime during 2023.
+The sale was completed on September 20, 2022.
+On June 21, 2023, it was announced that NBC Sports Washington would rebrand as Monumental Sports Network.
+The name change took effect on September 12, and formally launched on September 20, 2023.
+The network also moved its headquarters from Bethesda, Maryland to Washington, D.C.